swyxio/brain/A - Writing/The Investment Case for Temporal.md

 Because of Temporal's focus on lightweight application state and orchestration of multiple services, it has a natural position between the big clouds (this is a very contrived scenario, but imagine being able to easily weave together specialized ML services from Google, with the advanced storage options from AWS, inside a well supported .NET environment on Azure).

-Eventually sufficiently sized workloads will force Temporal into providing its own cloud primitives of [compute, storage, and bandwidth](https://twitter.com/swyx/status/1475857610306109440?s=20&t=zESt1zAn4WfC_fKkp04Mkg), up to and including making its own hardware.
+Eventually, sufficiently sized workloads will force Temporal into providing its own cloud primitives of [compute, storage, and bandwidth](https://twitter.com/swyx/status/1475857610306109440?s=20&t=zESt1zAn4WfC_fKkp04Mkg), up to and including making its own hardware.

 ### Forward Integration and Network Effects

 As a platform tool with a significant learning curve and devops cost, Temporal has a valuable *internal* [growth loop](https://www.reforge.com/blog/growth-loops) built on improving developer experience and tangible results.
 However, the external network effects are near zero today.
 The addition of each new Temporal user doesn't materially impact future users, or existing users.

 The easiest way *external* network effects could start happening is through some kind of marketplace.
 There's nothing inherent in Temporal's design that requires that every Workflow or Activity must be run, or even operated, by you.
-Yet by its nature, it has knowledge of every critical microservice in its' users organization (this "knowledge" is very decoupled for now, and will likely have to be strengthened if this becomes a project priority).
+Yet by its nature, it has knowledge of every critical microservice in its user's organization (this "knowledge" is very decoupled for now, and will likely have to be strengthened if this becomes a project priority).

 Each new user could contribute their microservices in some sort of public directory, which can then be invoked by others wishing to reuse them.
 This treats Temporal as a sort of super-aggregator of services, assuming it has established itself as a preferred protocol for long-running processes, much in the same way that HTTP has become the standard protocol for short-lived ones (glossing over a lot of nuance here).
 Temporal should respect [the Mullenweg-Gates Line](https://twitter.com/swyx/status/1360729115372920832) and only take 5% of the total value, but if they can get money flowing here then there is a ton of value to be realized by a third party ecosystem (and more efficiently than many Web3 advocates might suppose).
 Temporal wins when vendors on its marketplace win - up to and including every [API Economy](https://www.swyx.io/api-economy/) vendor wrapping their offerings in a Temporal Activity or Workflow for easier consumption.